bbunny27/ISACAOfficerOnboarding/README.md

 Markdown is a powerful document notation tool.
 It has unique shorthands for **Bold** *Italic* ~Strikethrough~ and many other unique tools.
 ### JSON Requests
 JSON requests are HTTP requests using the JSON file format.
 We use these for JSON requests for webscraping too.
-We can use them to pull country data out of a wikipedia article as I did in my web scraper.
 ### Input Validation
 ### Postman Calls
 ### Object Orientation